 To Call for an Inspection

 It is the owner/applicant's responsibility to call for the required inspection.
-When you are ready for an inspection call the 24 hour inspection message line at (250) 490-4100 or click here to submit an online inspection request.
+When you are ready for an inspection call the Building Inspection Request message line at (250) 490-4100 or click here to submit an online inspection request.

 Have the following information ready:

 - Building permit number

 - Address at which the inspection is required